artemsaraiev/pd_backend_dev/api/AuthorRegistryAPI.md

 - nothing

 **Effects:**
-- returns the author that owns this specific name string variation, if any.
+- returns the author that owns this specific name string variation.
+Returns an array with one dictionary if found, or an empty array if not found.

 **Request Body:**
 ```json